Skip to content

 1. Click Review Status icon, locate the Declined row, and read the reviewer’s comment.

-3. Make your changes, then click Request approval again.
+3. Make your changes and click Request approval again.

-When your workflow is approved the Request approval button is replaced by the Launch workflow button.
+Once approved, the Request approval button is replaced by Launch workflow.

 Approve or reject the workflow